baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 while at the same time simplifies complicated `iptables` commands to help an adminstrator who knows what he or she is doing.

-# Step X: Basic Security - DONE
+# Step 14: Basic Security
 Beyond the basic security take in Step XXX, you should minimize your exposure to network security attacks and following some of the tips outlined in the postings "[IoT Security: Tips to Protect your Device from Bad Hackers][37]" and "[Secure your Raspberry Pi][38]" is a good start.

-# Step X: Install Fail2Ban - DONE
+# Step 15: Install Fail2Ban
 Recently I examined my desktop computer's `sshd` log file `/var/log/auth.log` ([log samples from sshd][42]) looking for failed login attempts I saw a list of well over 100 attempts, from mainly one IP (125.88.177.90 - Guangdong, China),